christian-posta/entra-agent-id-agw/entra-agent-cli/README.md

 - `Application.Read.All`
 - `User.Read`

+For read-only operations (listing), only `Application.Read.All` and `User.Read` are needed.

 ## Security Notes

 - Client secrets are stored in the local config file (`~/.agent-identity-cli.json`)
+- Authentication tokens are cached in `~/.agent-identity-cli-tokens.json`
 - For production use, consider using certificates or Federated Identity Credentials (FIC) instead of client secrets
-- The config file contains sensitive credentials - protect it appropriately
+- Both config files contain sensitive data - protect them appropriately
+- Use `logout` command to clear cached tokens when switching accounts